harvesthill/reddit-wiki-archive/steroids/dnp.md

 ***

-*DNP is not fully understood and lacks research to validate many claims of harsh side effects not mentioned here.
-While this compound profile attempts to explain everything known about DNP in an effort to ensure maximum safety of use, as with anything - individual use will vary.
+*While this compound profile attempts to explain everything known about DNP in an effort to ensure maximum safety of use, as with anything, individual use will vary.
 Always exercise caution when using DNP.*

 ***